deso-protocol/docs/faq/deso-faq.md

 Once a profile is claimed, the dev team transfers the profile to the public key contained in the Tweet.
 The dev team created these profiles, and so they then transfer these profiles — including control over the reserved creator coin assets — to the party claiming the profile using the [SWAP\_IDENTITY](https://github.com/deso-protocol/core/blob/2252c71379d9e7d0872c7e4844413134b5d7393c/lib/network.go#L216) transaction type on the blockchain.

-### How do I claim my profile at bitclout.com, if it was reserved?
+### How do I claim my profile at diamondapp.com, if it was reserved?

-Simply create an account on [bitclout.com](https://bitclout.com), navigate to your reserved profile, and hit the button to claim your profile.
+Simply create an account on [diamondapp.com](https://diamondapp.com), navigate to your reserved profile, and hit the button to claim your profile.
 This will draft a Tweet with your public key in it that support can use to transfer your profile to you.

 ![](../.gitbook/assets/image%20%281%29.png)

-### How do I remove my profile from bitclout.com, if it was reserved?
+### How do I remove my profile from diamondapp.com, if it was reserved?

-Simply DM @bitclout on Twitter from the account with the same handle as the reserved account.
+Simply DM @desoprotocol on Twitter from the account with the same handle as the reserved account.
 This is required in order to verify that you own the Twitter account associated with the reserved profile.

-Importantly, removing your account from bitclout.com does not remove it from the underlying DeSo blockchain.
+Importantly, removing your account from diamondapp.com does not remove it from the underlying DeSo blockchain.
 This means your profile may still show up on other nodes, such as [bitcloutsignal.com](https://bitcloutsignal.com) or [prosperclout.com](https://prosperclout.com).
-They may decide to follow bitclout.com or make their own moderation decisions.
+They may decide to follow diamondapp.com or make their own moderation decisions.

-An account can be removed from bitclout.com either by request or by the admin of the bitclout.com node.
-Only the owner of the account can request removal; accounts cannot be removed by anyone other than the owner or the admin of the bitclout.com node.
+An account can be removed from diamondapp.com either by request or by the admin of the diamondapp.com node.
+Only the owner of the account can request removal; accounts cannot be removed by anyone other than the owner or the admin of the diamondapp.com node.

-### How do I un-remove my profile from bitclout.com?
+### How do I un-remove my profile from diamondapp.com?

-Importantly, profiles cannot be removed from the blockchain, and so this question refers solely to hiding profiles on bitclout.com.
+Importantly, profiles cannot be removed from the blockchain, and so this question refers solely to hiding profiles on diamondapp.com.

-If the account was removed from bitclout.com by the owner, the owner can email [node.admin@protonmail.com](mailto:node.admin@protonmail.com) to request it be unhidden on bitclout.com.
+If the account was removed from diamondapp.com by the owner, the owner can email [node.admin@protonmail.com](mailto:node.admin@protonmail.com) to request it be unhidden on diamondapp.com.
 They may be asked to provide proof that they control the private keys of the account.

-The bitclout.com node admin also has the discretion to hide profiles.
+The diamondapp.com node admin also has the discretion to hide profiles.
 In such cases, the profile cannot be unhidden by the owner.
 This does not affect how other nodes like DeSo Pulse, ProsperClout, DeSo Signal, or Flick show the profile.

 ### Can reserved profiles be removed prior to being claimed?

 Yes.
 As described in [this answer](deso-faq.md#what-is-a-reserved-profile-and-how-does-it-work), reserved profiles are controlled by the DeSo core developers until they are transferred over to the corresponding Twitter users who claim them.
 This means that the core developers can choose to remove reserved profiles if this is in the best interests of the community.
-If this happens, users can still message @bitclout to claim their handles, but they will not receive the pre-purchased coins that the core developers allocated to their names.
+If this happens, users can still message team@deso.org to claim their handles, but they will not receive the pre-purchased coins that the core developers allocated to their names.
 Anyone who holds coins in this profile can still access this profile in their wallet and sell their coins.

 In the past, reserved profiles have been removed when it appears as though the person claiming them is going to either immediately sell the pre-purchased coins that the core developers allocated to them, or "rug-pull" on their holders.
 This is because rug-pulls are not only harmful to the holders of the reserved user’s coins, but also because they promote a short-term mindset that is harmful to the community more generally.